If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 Sometimes the answer isn't open rebellion.
 It's image management.

-Some men have learned how to stay respectable while living divided.
-They know how to say enough without saying what's true.
-They know how to keep serving, keep working, keep showing up, while something hidden keeps hollowing them out.
+Many of us have learned how to stay respectable while living a divided life.
+We know how to say enough without saying what's true.
+Meanwhile, we keep serving, working, and showing up while something hidden keeps hollowing us out.

 So here is the honest question: Are you walking in truth, or are you working hard to protect an image?